top of page

 • The Problem: Moving an asset across a bridge requires "locking" it in a smart contract on Chain A and "minting" a representative token on Chain B. This creates a massive, centralized "Honey Pot" of idle assets.

-• The rTRIO Advantage: By using Jurisdictional Anchoring, the asset never enters a bridge contract.
-It stays in a Stationary Vault.
+• The rTRIO Advantage: By using USDC Anchoring, the asset never enters a bridge contract.
 You aren't moving the "Gold"; you are moving the "Warehouse Receipt" (the Bearer Token).

 Refer to the UNIDROIT Principle of Digital Assets (2023/2024 updates).